vacu9708/Signal-processing/(Moving) average filter/README.md

 # Average filter
->The average filter is the simplest filter used to remove noise of a signal, but requires more time than the Moving average filter for the same accuracy.<br>
+>The average filter is the simplest filter used to remove noise of a signal, but requires more calculations than Moving average filter for the same accuracy.<br>
 >It removes the noise by taking the average at a point of the signal for an instant.

 ## Code (The original signal is a noisy sinusoidal wave)